Urum language: Verbs

-Writing system
+Writing systems

 A few manuscripts are known to be written in Urum using Greek characters.
 During the period between 1927 and 1937, the Urum language was written in reformed Latin characters, the New Turkic Alphabet, and used in local schools; at least one primer is known to have been printed.
 In 1937, the use of written Urum stopped.
 In 2000, Alexander Garkavets uses the following alphabet: